dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Z   - time offset (Z/ZZ/ZZZ-+0800, ZZZZ-GMT+08:00)
 ```

-We can have arbitrary text inside pattern, we just need to enclose in in single quotes ''
+We can have arbitrary text inside pattern, we just need to enclose it in single quotes ''
 ```java
 import java.time.LocalDate;
 import java.time.format.DateTimeFormatter;